-The Florida Building Commission's Hurricane Research Advisory Committee continues to meet to review research and make recommendations to the Commission regarding proposed code enhancements.
+The Florida Building Commission's Hurricane Research Advisory Committee (HRAC) continues to meet to review research and make recommendations to the Commission regarding proposed code enhancements.
 Some of the Committee's recommendations were implemented in a specially authorized "expedited" code amendment process conducted in 2005.
 Other recommendations that required additional development effort were adopted with the Glitch Code amendments in 2006, and with adoption of the 2007 Edition of the Florida Building Code.
 Workgroup's formed as a result of the Committee's work developed recommendations for additional code amendment enhancements adopted by the Commission during the 2010 Code Update Process including soffit systems performance and enhancing the window and wall interface.
 The Committee continues to recommend and monitor research projects designed to enhance the performance of Florida's buildings during storms.

-A primary focus for the Commission in 2009 was to develop a strategic plan for energy standard revisions pursuant to requirements of Section 553.9061, F.S., requiring the strategic plan to implement scheduled increases in the Code's energy performance standard, to recognize certain energy performance options, and to consider the cost effectiveness of the scheduled increases.
-In 2008 the Commission amended the Florida Energy Code to require 15% more efficiency in buildings by reviewing energy related code requirements adopted in the 2007 Florida Building Code
+A primary focus for the Commission in 2009 was to develop a strategic plan for energy standard revisions pursuant to requirements of Section 553.9061, F.S., which required a strategic plan to implement scheduled increases in the Code's energy performance standard, to recognize certain energy performance options and to consider the cost effectiveness of the scheduled increases.
+In 2008 the Commission amended the Florida Energy Code to require 15 percent more efficiency in buildings by reviewing energy related code requirements adopted in the 2007 Florida Building

-Update, and then adopting additional requirements necessary to achieve Governor Crist's directive of 15% increased efficiency.
+Codew Update and adopting any additional requirements necessary to achieve the mandated 15 percent increase in energy efficiency.
 The efficiency increases took effect March 1, 2009 concurrent with the 2007 Florida Building Code.

-During 2011 the Commission evaluated options for achieving an additional 5% increase in efficiencies for the 2010 Code Update consistent with their charge to increase the energy performance of new buildings by at least 20% as compared to the energy efficiency provisions of the 2007 Florida Building Code.
-Working with stakeholders using consensus-building workgroups, the Commission achieved the increases in efficiency in buildings stipulated in Florida Law (repealed by 2011 Legislature), and implemented code amendments that are efficient, consistent, understandable and enforceable for the full spectrum of Energy Code users.
+During 2011 the Commission evaluated options for achieving an additional 5 percent increase in efficiencies for the 2010 Code Update consistent with its charge to increase the energy performance of new buildings by at least 20 percent as compared to the energy efficiency provisions of the 2007 Florida Building Code.
+Working with stakeholders using consensus-building workgroups, the Commission achieved the increases in efficiency in buildings stipulated in Florida Law (repealed by the 2011 Legislature) and implemented code amendments that are efficient, consistent, understandable and enforceable for the full spectrum of Energy Code users.

 The Florida Building Commission seeks to develop consensus decisions on its recommendations and policy decisions.
 Consensus is a participatory process whereby, on matters of substance, the members strive for agreements they all can accept, support, live with or agree not to oppose.
-In instances where unanimity is not possible, final decision on substantive decisions, and the Commission finds that 100% acceptance or support is not achievable, final decisions require at least 75% favorable vote of all members present and voting.
+In instances where unanimity is not possible for final decision on substantive decisions and the Commission finds that 100 percent acceptance or support is not achievable, final decisions require at least 75 percent favorable vote of all members present and voting.
 This super-majority decision rule underscores the importance of actively developing consensus throughout the process on substantive issues.
 The Commission's consensus process is conducted as an open public process with multiple opportunities for the public to provide input to the Commission on substantive issues.

 At each Commission meeting, the public is provided opportunity to speak during the public comment period provided for each substantive issue under consideration, as well as during general public comment periods provided at the end of each day's meeting.
-In addition, most substantive issues before the Commission go through a workgroup process where consensus recommendations are developed by appointed representative stakeholder groups, providing additional opportunities for public input.
+In addition to these opportunities for public input, most substantive issues before the Commission go through a workgroup process where consensus recommendations are developed by appointed representative stakeholder groups.
 Workgroup recommendations approved by the Commission usually require rule development to implement, affording at least two additional opportunities for public comment.